 For those looking into their vision correction options, there is another laser eye procedure to consider.
 Approved by the U.S. Food and Drug Administration in September 2016, small incision lenticule extraction – better known by its acronym SMILE – offers patients a treatment option they may be better suited for than other laser vision correction procedures.
 The FDA has approved the use of the SMILE procedure to treat patients with nearsightedness and astigmatism.

-SMILE has been available outside the United States for more than 10 years, and more than 1.5 million procedures have been performed worldwide.
+SMILE has been available outside the United States for more than 10 years, and 5 million procedures have been performed worldwide.
 To date, more than 400 clinical studies have been conducted to determine it is a safe and effective vision correction option for those who are good candidates.

 What is SMILE?